seandavies93/w-lang-examples-and-compiled-output/README.md

   - Compiler doesn't support a function pointer where either the return type or parameter type is another function pointer type
   - Doesn't support, for example, `funcPointer : example[][int, int]` or `funcPointer : int[example[int], example1[int]]`
   - We can work around this by creating custom structs that contain the desired nested function pointers
+- No global variables
+- No pre-processor
+- No module system

 The following is an example of the workaround for function pointers to achieve something like `funcPointer : int[example[int]]`